cepstein/RadMoller/RadMoller_3.3/README.txt

 Soft-corrected elastic events-

-Accounts for soft radiative corrections, ie σ'=(1+δ)σ —-> σ'=exp(δ)σ where soft (undetectable) photons are emitted.
-The exponentiation	accounts for the effects of multiple soft photons.
+Accounts for soft radiative corrections, ie σ'=(1+δ)σ where soft (undetectable) photons are emitted.

 The correction factor for Moller scattering consists of the corrections of Tsai (1960).
-Previously included was the option for the corrections of Denner & Pozzorini (1999), which are temporarily removed from the release.
-The latter is more relevant at high energies and includes weak interaction effects.

 For Bhabha scattering, the soft corrections of (A.B.
 Arbuzov, E.S.
 Scherbakova) are taken into account.

 Bremsstrahlung events-